DataFire/Integrations/integrations/generated/kubernetes/README.md

     * items [io.k8s.api.extensions.v1beta1.HTTPIngressPath](#io.k8s.api.extensions.v1beta1.httpingresspath)

 ### io.k8s.api.extensions.v1beta1.HostPortRange
-* io.k8s.api.extensions.v1beta1.HostPortRange `object`: HostPortRange defines a range of host ports that will be enabled by a policy for pods to use.
+* io.k8s.api.extensions.v1beta1.HostPortRange `object`: Host Port Range defines a range of host ports that will be enabled by a policy for pods to use.
 It requires both the start and end to be defined.
-Deprecated: use HostPortRange from policy API Group instead.
   * max **required** `integer`: max is the end of the range, inclusive.
   * min **required** `integer`: min is the start of the range, inclusive.

 ### io.k8s.api.extensions.v1beta1.IDRange
-* io.k8s.api.extensions.v1beta1.IDRange `object`: IDRange provides a min/max of an allowed range of IDs.
-Deprecated: use IDRange from policy API Group instead.
+* io.k8s.api.extensions.v1beta1.IDRange `object`: ID Range provides a min/max of an allowed range of IDs.
-  * max **required** `integer`: max is the end of the range, inclusive.
+  * max **required** `integer`: Max is the end of the range, inclusive.
-  * min **required** `integer`: min is the start of the range, inclusive.
+  * min **required** `integer`: Min is the start of the range, inclusive.

 ### io.k8s.api.extensions.v1beta1.IPBlock
 * io.k8s.api.extensions.v1beta1.IPBlock `object`: DEPRECATED 1.9 - This group version of IPBlock is deprecated by networking/v1/IPBlock.
 IPBlock describes a particular CIDR (Ex.
 "192.168.1.1/24") that is allowed to the pods matched by a NetworkPolicySpec's podSelector.
 The except entry describes CIDRs that should not be included within this rule.